mrsuiii/Trash-Classification/README.md

 7. Output Layer:
    The output layer consists of 6 neurons corresponding to the 6 classes in the TrashNet dataset.
+## 2nd Model Architecture(further improvement)
+I have improved model above with 1 more layer and use average pooling in that last layer and change neuron number in fc1 also the dropout change to 0.3, but the default code in this project using first Architecture. if u want to use this improved model just make new .py from reserve_architecture and change the model instance to it in evaluate and/or training depend on your need and you can load the weight in weight/minivgg6.8m.pth.
+This model give far more better val accuracy 0.81 which you can see on my wandb with link below.

 ## CI/CD
 I used github actions as tool for automating CI/CD process, if you want to push to main, must pass the automation test, Don't forget to set up you WANDB_API_KEY in repository setting.